Parametric search: Sequential test algorithm

 Using this decision algorithm as both the test algorithm and the decision algorithm of a parametric search leads to an algorithm for finding the optimal time $t_0$ in quadratic total time.
 To simulate the decision algorithm for parameter $t_0$, the simulation must determine, for each particle, whether its crossing time is before or after $t_0$, and therefore whether it is to the left or right of the origin at time $t_0$.
 Answering this question for a single particle – comparing the crossing time for the particle with the unknown optimal crossing time $t_0$ – can be performed by running the same decision algorithm with the crossing time for the particle as its parameter.

 Thus, the simulation ends up running the decision algorithm on each of the particle crossing times, one of which must be the optimal crossing time.

 Running the decision algorithm once takes linear time, so running it separately on each crossing time takes quadratic time.

+Megiddo remarks that, for this specific problem, there exists a simple linear time algorithm that does not involve parametric search: just determine the time at which each particle crosses the origin and return the median of these times.
+However, he explains that parametric search often matches the best known running time or gives the fastest known algorithm for more advanced problems.